 As a small business owner, one of the first things you should do is make sure you have a basic understanding of accounting terms.
 That might seem strange—after all, isn’t that why you hire an accountant?
 But knowing at least a few business accounting key terms will make you a much more well-rounded and versatile business owner.

 Think of it like traveling to a foreign country.
 If you went to Paris and didn’t speak French, you’d want to have a few keywords and phrases handy before you got there, right?
 In that same way, it’s also wise to understand some basic accounting terms (and, for extra credit, basic accounting principles, too) for small business before meeting with your financial advisors.
 That way nothing is lost in translation, making your meetings more productive and enjoyable.

-The best way to keep these two terms straight is to remember that one man’s payable is another man’s receivable.
+The best way to keep these two key accounting terms straight is to remember that one man’s payable is another man’s receivable.
 If you are calling about money owed to you (your accounts receivable), you need to speak with your customer’s accounts payable department.
-Likewise, if you are calling one of your vendors to negotiate terms on an invoice (your accounts payable), you need to ask to speak with their accounts receivable department.
+Likewise, if you’re calling one of your vendors to negotiate terms on an invoice (your accounts payable), you need to ask to speak with their accounts receivable department.

 Calculating your burn rate is simple: Pick a time period—usually a quarter or longer—and subtract the cash you have on hand at the end of the period from the cash you had on hand at the beginning of the period.
 Divide this number by the number of months in the period, and you have your burn rate.